i-codefyn/codefyncrm/README.md

-# DjangoCRM
+# codefyncrm
-its a CRM
+its a Pyhton Based CRM